Fliplet/fliplet-cli/docs/Quickstart.md

-  publish               Publish the current component or theme on fliplet studio. test                  Run tests on the current component or theme on fliplet studio. list                  List components you can download for editing. clone [package]       Downloads a component locally, given its ID or package name list-assets           Gets the list of the available assets in the system. list-organizations    Gets the list of the available organizations in the system. organization [id]     Set current working organization.
-Use without id to reset. env [name]            Set the environment: local, development, staging or production. login                 Log in with your Fliplet Studio account. logout                Log out from Fliplet Studio. cleanup               Reset the local state of the CLI. help [cmd]            display help for [cmd]
+  publish               Publish the current component or theme on fliplet studio. test                  Run tests on the current component or theme on fliplet studio. list                  List components you can download for editing. clone <package>       Downloads a component locally from the target environment, given the specified ID or package name list-assets           Gets the list of the available assets in the system. list-organizations    Gets the list of the available organizations in the system. organization [id]     Set current working organization.
+Use without id to reset. env [name]            Set the environment: local, development, staging or production.
+Use without name to get the current environment. login                 Log in with your Fliplet Studio account. logout                Log out from Fliplet Studio. cleanup               Reset the local state of the CLI. help                  Display help for fliplet

 Options: